The Conspirators (1969 film)

-The Conspirators (Italian: Nell'anno del Signore) is a 1969 Italian historical comedy drama film written and directed by Luigi Magni and starring Nino Manfredi, Enrico Maria Salerno and Claudia Cardinale.
-It is based on the actual story of the capital execution of two Carbonari in papal Rome.
+The Conspirators (Italian: Nell'anno del Signore) is a 1969 Italian historical drama film written and directed by Luigi Magni and starring Nino Manfredi, Enrico Maria Salerno and Claudia Cardinale.
+It is based on the actual story of the capital execution of two Carbonari in Papal Rome.

 The film's sets were designed by the art director Carlo Egidi.
 Location shooting took place around Rome.

 Plot

 In Rome in 1825, Cornacchia, a shoemaker, finds out that prince Filippo Spada, a Carbonari associate, is going to reveal the organization's plans for an uprising to the Pontifical Guard's commander, Colonel Nardoni.
 He then goes off to warn his friend Leonida Montanari, a doctor and the head of the conspirators, who decides to take out the informer.
 He and Angelo Targhini, a newcomer from the Duchy of Modena, attempt to murder Spada but ultimately fail to deliver the final blow.
 Spada manages to survive the attack and reports his assailants to the police, who have them both arrested and, after a summary judgement, sentenced to death by Cardinal Rivarola.

 Meanwhile, Giuditta, Cornacchia's Jewish workshop assistant, who was previously in love with Montanari, has started to develop feelings for Targhini after first meeting him, unaware of Cornacchia's feelings towards her.
 While the two Carbonari are imprisoned in Castel Sant'Angelo, an idealist friar is sent to convince them to repent from their sins and states that they cannot be executed until their souls are considered saved.
 They try to take advantage of that by delaying the execution for as long as possible.

 One day, after Giuditta accuses him of cowardice, Cornacchia reveals to her that he is actually Pasquino, the mysterious author of satirical poems against the Pope and the government.
 Out of his love for Giuditta, he decides to make a deal with Rivarola.
 He would reveal Pasquino's identity in exchange for the conspirators' lives.
 Rivarola, who already suspects him, pretends to agree and gives him a note that tells him to personally deliver it to Nardoni at Castel Sant'Angelo to have the prisoners released.
 The note actually says to arrest him at once, but if Cornacchia were to protest, he would give away that he can actually read, thus confirming Rivarola's suspicions.